opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ### Side Quest: The Settings API

-I started [here](https://opensearch.org/docs/latest/api-reference/cluster-api/cluster-settings/) at the cluster settings documentation, which got me the general syntax of the call.
+I started [here](https://opensearch.org/docs/latest/api-reference/cluster-api/cluster-settings/) at the cluster settings documentation, which got me to the general syntax of the call.
 Now I just needed the setting names.
-I embarrassingly had to google "opensearch ml cluster settings" to find the actual setting names ([they're here](https://opensearch.org/docs/latest/ml-commons-plugin/cluster-settings/)).
+I embarrassingly had to google "opensearch ml cluster settings" to find the actual setting names ([they're here] (https://opensearch.org/docs/latest/ml-commons-plugin/cluster-settings/)) in this OpenSearch cluster settings documentation.
 I eventually was able to cobble together this call.

 ```json
 # I want to be able to register a model via url as well as perform ML tasks